pinjuf/sshchat/README.md

 The code requires an RSA private key, named `rsa.private`.
 > The filename can be easily changed using command line options or the config part of the code!

+A demo key is included.
 To generate such a key, you could (for example) use OpenSSL:

 ```openssl genrsa -out rsa.private 1024```